Sharks: Prehistoric Sharks Interesting Info and Pictures

 Shark Week Addiction

 Is anyone else a total geek for Shark Week on the Discovery Channel?
 Shark Week is playing right now on the Discovery Channel and usually airs once a year towards the end of June/beginning of August.
-Well, I definitely am a shark week geek, and so it got me to thinkin'...what were sharks like in prehistoric times?
+If you're a shark geek like me and my family, maybe you'd be interested to know what prehistoric sharks were like.
 Were they bigger?
 More aggressive?
 Did they look totally different or were they exactly the same?
-I did some research and found some very interesting facts and pictures about prehistoric sharks that my fellow shark nerds might find extremely captivating.
+Here are some very interesting facts and pictures of prehistoric sharks.

 The First Sharks in History